-- 1. The approval applies only to the proposal, documents and plans as described in this report and materials approved by the Planning Commission on October 14, 2015.
+- 1. The approval applies only to the proposal, documents and plans as described in this report and materials approved by the Board of Supervisors on February 9, 2016.
 The Community Development Director may approve minor revisions or modifications to the project if they are consistent with the intent of and in substantial conformance with this approval.
-If revisions or modifications are deemed a major or significant change from the Planning Commission's approval, said modifications must return to the Planning Commission for consideration and approval. - 2.
+If revisions or modifications are deemed a major or significant change from the Board of Supervisors' approval, said modifications must return to the Board of Supervisors for consideration and approval. - 2.
 This subdivision approval is valid for two years, during which time a final map shall be filed and recorded.
 An extension to this time period in accordance with Section 7013.5.c of the Subdivision Regulations may be issued by the Planning Department upon written request and payment of any applicable extension fees if required. - 3.
-The map shall be recorded pursuant to the plans approved by the Planning Commission; any deviation from the approved plans shall be reviewed and approved by the Community Development Director or Planning Commission, as deemed necessary.
+The map shall be recorded pursuant to the plans approved by the Board of Supervisors; any deviation from the approved plans shall be reviewed and approved by the Community Development Director or Planning Commission, as deemed necessary.